DanBurton/lens-family-th/README.md

 ----

-For data types with multiple constructors and one field each, you can use `makeTraversals`.
+For data types with multiple constructors, you can use `makeTraversals`.
 For example:

     {-# LANGUAGE TemplateHaskell, Rank2Types #-}